farrej10/farrej10/README.md

 - 👋 Hi, I’m James
-- 👀 I’m interested in Go and all this backend
+- 👀 I’m interested in Go and all things backend
 - 🌱 I’m currently learning Rust
 - 💞️ I’m looking to collaborate on any open-source projects
 - 📫 Reach out on [Linkedin](https://www.linkedin.com/in/james-farrell-eng/)